Online privacy is an issue that is relevant to every individual who uses the Internet.

-Torrenting/P2P support – ProtonVPN supports torrenting and can easily grant you access to P2P websites that might not be available for you otherwise.
+Torrenting/P2P support – It supports torrenting and can easily grant you access to P2P websites that might not be available for you otherwise.

 Compatibility – ProtonVPN has dedicated apps for Windows, OSX, and Android.
 Its iOS app is still under development.

-Logging Policy – ProtonVPN, like other reputable VPN providers, has a no-logging policy.
+Logging Policy – Like other reputable VPN providers, it has a no-logging policy.
 The company does not (as of yet) have a history of invasion of user privacy, and its relatively safe location in Switzerland persuaded me to believe in its no-logging claims.

 VyprVPN emerged in 2010.
 It is owned by an umbrella company called Golden Frog.
 Based in Switzerland, VyprVPN is another reputed VPN in the industry.

 Jurisdiction – The Swiss jurisdiction of the VyprVPN is a positive attribute of the brand since it allows it to provide excellent privacy to its users.
-In fact, VyprVPN is strongly committed to ensuring maximum privacy for its users.
+In fact, the provider is strongly committed to ensuring maximum privacy for its users.